One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Details on Persona Cues

 \subsection{Controlling for other Sociodemographic Variables}

-When evaluating a persona defined by one sociodemographic variable, other sociodemographic variables may still influence the user information.
-For example, when giving the user name as information on the user's gender, names can also depend on the age of the person or their race.
+When evaluating a persona defined by one sociodemographic variable, other sociodemographic variables may still be conveyed in the persona.
+For example, when giving the user's name as cue to convey the user's gender, this name can also reflect the age of the person or their race.
 Similarly, the conversation history of a user may also depend on all three demographic dimensions.
-We therefore vary only the variable of interest and keep the other two constant when providing names or conversation histories.
+We therefore vary only the variable of interest and keep the other two constant when providing names or conversation histories as cue.
 For each sociodemographic attribute, we select five such constant value combinations.

 We randomly select combinations for all combinations of two demographic variables while ensuring that each value is included at least once.
 However, when gender is the variable to be varied, we are limited by the availability of human-written conversation histories from non-binary people.
 In the PRISM dataset \citep{NEURIPS2024_be2e1b68}, no Black people and no people who are at least 55 years old identify as non-binary.
 We therefore only select from the available combinations there.
 This should not be a disadvantage for our task since we still keep the other two variables constant.